Conor Kearns: St Patrick's Athletic

 On 27 November 2019, it was announced that Kearns had signed for St Patrick's Athletic, under new manager Stephen O'Donnell, joining former UCD teammate Jason McClelland who had signed a few weeks earlier.
 Due to the postponement of football in Ireland as a result of the Coronavirus pandemic, Kearns had to wait until 10 August 2020 to make his competitive debut for the club, a 1–0 loss away to Finn Harps in the FAI Cup.
 This proved to be his only appearance over the course of what was a shortened season, due to the form of first choice keeper Brendan Clarke, who was voted Player of the Year.
 On 26 November 2020, Kearns announced that he had left the club, following the end of his contract.

 Galway United

 Kearns signed for League of Ireland First Division club Galway United on 23 January 2021, under manager John Caulfield.
 He made his debut for the club on the opening night of the season in a 0–0 draw with Shelbourne on 26 March 2021 at Eamonn Deacy Park.

+Shelbourne

+On 18 November 2022, Kearns signed for League of Ireland Premier Division club Shelbourne.

+Dundalk loan

+On 1 January 2026, Kearns signed for League of Ireland Premier Division club Dundalk on a season-long loan deal.
+He made 7 appearances in all competitions before on 13 March 2026, he was forced off with a serious knee injury following a 17 minute stoppage in play to deal with his injury in a 5–0 win at home to Waterford, with the injury set to keep him out of action for a long term period.